West Bengal State University: Campus and location

 The total area of university campuses is 29 acres.
 The university is located in very quiet place, free of crowd, at a remote village named Berunanpukuria, which is located in the North 24 Parganas district, 7 km off Barasat city (the district headquarters of North 24 Parganas), North 24 Paraganas, West Bengal, India.

 Organization and administration

 Governance

 The Governor of West Bengal is the ex-officio Chancellor of the university, while the Vice-chancellor of the university is the chief executive officer of the university.
 The Vice-Chancellor shall hold the office for a period of four years or till the age of sixty-five, whichever is earlier.
-Currently, the post of Vice-Chancellor of the university is vacant.
+Currently, Prof. Debabrata Mitra is the Vice-Chancellor of the university.